9 Tips for Teaching Kids About Money

 Think back to your education in personal finance.
 Did you learn about money management at home?
 At school?
 Through trial and error?

-“When I talk to people about their own financial educations, I hear a lot about regret—regret that they didn’t learn the fundamentals sooner,” says Carrie Schwab-Pomerantz, CFP®, president of Charles Schwab Foundation and senior vice president of Schwab Community Services at Charles Schwab & Co., Inc. “Indeed, entering the workforce with a solid understanding of money management can give you a real leg up in the long run.”
+“When I talk to people about their own financial educations, I hear a lot about regret—regret that they didn’t learn the fundamentals sooner,” says Carrie Schwab-Pomerantz, CFP® professional, president of Charles Schwab Foundation, managing director of Schwab Community Services, and board chair of Schwab Charitable.
+“Indeed, entering the workforce with a solid understanding of money management can give you a real leg up in the long run.”

 Unfortunately, many young people aren’t getting an education in the fundamentals of financial independence, such as budgeting, investing, and saving.
-According to the Council for Economic Education, just 21 states require high school students to take a class in personal finance.1
+According to the Council for Economic Education, just 21 states required high school students to take a class in personal finance in 2020.1

 Here, Carrie and Chris share their top tips for instilling healthy money habits at three crucial early stages of life.

 An allowance is a good first step—especially if you tie at least part of it to chores that teach responsibility and work ethic.
 Earning an allowance introduces kids to the value of money and making choices for themselves.
 “In fact,” Carrie says, “kids often find they make different choices with their own money than they would with someone else’s.”

 At some point, your kids are going to want things that exceed their allowance.
 Encouraging them to save for those items teaches them the concepts of delayed gratification and trade-offs.
 Make saving a part of their routine and have them set aside a small portion—say, 10%—of every dollar they receive, including allowances and gifts.